Georgia snaps 41-year title drought with 33-18 win over Bama

 After Alabama added another field goal, the Tide caught a break on strange turnover.

 As Bennett was being taken down deep in Georgia territory, he tried to throw the ball away.
 The ball slipped loose, and bounced toward the sideline, seemingly harmless.
-Alabama’s Drew Sanders casually caught it as he was jogging out of bounds.
+Alabama’s Brian Branch casually caught it as he was jogging out of bounds.

 Surprisingly, the ruling on the field was a fumble, recovered by the Tide and replay upheld it, giving the Tide the ball in the red zone.
 A few plays later, Young eluded the rush and found Cameron Latu for a 3-yard touchdown that put Alabama up 18-13 with 10:14 left.